 ‘Tis the season for hat knitting, whether for yourself (it snowed last night!) or for gifts.
 And who doesn’t love finding patterns that are fun to make, fun to wear, and free?
 We’ve enjoyed pairing our yarns with some great hat designs that we hope you’ll love.
-We’ll be sharing a new one with you each Friday, and all five are free!
+We’ll be sharing a new one with you each Friday, and all are free!

-For this first Friday, we present our own upsized version of Churchmouse Yarns’ Minimalist Hat.
+First up, we present our own upsized version of Churchmouse Yarns’ Minimalist Hat.
 Ours is made with Lyonel from Lang Yarns on US 13/9mm needles.
 It’s a simple slouchy beanie that knits up quickly and looks good on everyone.

 As originally written, this one-size pattern can be used with multiple weights of yarn.
 Minimalist is based on an old, traditional formula for shaping a hat crown with four lines of decreases that form a “+” at the top, starting with a multiple of 8 stitches.
 The key to getting a hat that fits is knowing your yarn’s gauge.
 Yes, I said it: g-a-u-g-e.